Marine propulsion: LNG Engines

+As environmental sustainability becomes a paramount concern, the maritime industry is exploring cleaner propulsion technologies.
+LPG (Liquid Petroleum Gas) is another fuel alternative that brings operational, economics and environmental benefits.
+Studies have shown that using LPG reduces sulfur oxide emissions by 97% and particulate matter by 90%.
+Similar to LNG, many LPG vessels have been retrofitted with dual-fuel engines which are extremely effective.
+Using LPG as fuel also makes the process of transporting LPG easier.
+First, LPG deck tanks are filled together with the LPG cargo tanks using the cargo system during loading.
+LPG is then drawn from the deck tanks into a fuel gas supply system and piped to the engine.
+This increases operational and economic efficiency, especially during long-haul shipping.

+In 2020, BW LPG pioneered the world’s first Very Large Gas Carrier (VLGC) that was retrofitted with LPG dual-fuel propulsion technology and the company has the largest VLGC fleet that has been retrofitted with LPG dual fuel propulsion technology.
+This technology works towards reductions in emissions and a step closer to achieving carbon-neutral shipping.

 Stirling

 Since the late 1980s, Swedish shipbuilder Kockums has built a number of successful Stirling engine powered submarines.
 The submarines store compressed oxygen to allow more efficient and cleaner external fuel combustion when submerged, providing heat for the Stirling engine's operation.
 The engines are currently used on submarines of the Gotland and Södermanland classes and the Japanese Sōryū-class submarine.
 These are the first submarines to feature Stirling air-independent propulsion (AIP), which extends the underwater endurance from a few days to several weeks.

 The heat sink of a Stirling engine is typically the ambient air temperature.
 In the case of medium to high power Stirling engines, a radiator is generally required to transfer the heat from the engine to the ambient air.
 Stirling marine engines have the advantage of using the ambient temperature water.
 Placing the cooling radiator section in seawater rather than ambient air allows for the radiator to be smaller.
 The engine's cooling water may be used directly or indirectly for heating and cooling purposes of the ship.
 The Stirling engine has potential for surface-ship propulsion, as the engine's larger physical size is less of a concern.